 Clinical/clinician educator fellows can choose to focus their training in the second year in one of the following areas: HIV, HIV/Hepatitis C co-infection, transplant ID, or hospital epidemiology/antimicrobial stewardship.
 They will attend specific clinics related to their areas of interest, develop a research project and attend relevant local and national meetings.
 They have the opportunity to apply for the Fellows as Medical Educators (FAME) program to further develop their skills as clinician educators.
 All clinical fellows rotate through a weekly fellows ID clinic where patients are seen for hospital follow-up visits.

 Academic/research fellows obtain instruction in the basic sciences or in clinical investigation during the second year and beyond by engaging in an extensive research project.
 In their second year, fellows are required to take coursework relevant to their research project.
 Multiple courses are available, focusing on both laboratory and non-laboratory-based research, and organized under the auspices of the Investigative Medicine Program (Joseph Craft, MD, director) and the National Clinician Scholars Program (Cary Gross, MD, director).
 Coursework is available through the Yale School of Public Health (YSPH).
 Fellows can also apply to the Master of Science with a Concentration in Epidemiology of Infectious Diseases program.
 Tuition for all of these courses is supported through the ID T32 Training Grant.
 Research conferences within the section, small laboratory conferences, preparation for presentation at national meetings, and statistical analysis of data under supervision all contribute to instruction in the basic sciences or in clinical investigation.

 Trainees receive practical experience in the processes of quality assessment/improvement through their experience in the Microbiology Laboratory in which diagnostic testing modalities for pathogen identification/antimicrobial susceptibilities are evaluated and discussed four days per week.
 Microbiology rounds continue through Zoom during the COVID-19 pandemic.
 ID fellows attend rounds in the microbiology laboratory, but additional trainees including students and residents attend via Zoom.
-Additionally, trainees participate in the Didactic Lecture Series as well as their Antimicrobial Stewardship two-week rotation in the second year regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
+Additionally, trainees participate in the Didactic Lecture Series and Antimicrobial Stewardship one afternoon every five weeks in the second year regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
 At all stages of their training in inpatient consultative care, trainees acquire experience in cultural, behavioral and economic issues related to the feasibility and duration of outpatient IV antibiotic therapy.
 These are complex but daily issues that trainees acquire experience in through the multidisciplinary care required for patients with HIV and non-HIV related infectious disease.

-Trainees are on call approximately every fifth night and two weekends per month.
+Trainees are on call approximately every fifth night and two weekends per month in the first year.
 The Smilow ID fellow has every Thursday off but works every weekend for duration of the assigned month.
 Trainees take calls at home and only return to the hospital to evaluate new consult requests as needed.
-Trainees on average have one day off in seven from hospital duties.
+Trainees in the first year on average have one day off in seven from hospital duties.
 Second year fellows only take call when covering for first years.
 Third year academic/research fellows have no required clinical activities.